 All classes follow a structured PSHE (Personal, Social, Health end Economic education) curriculum to support this development.
 However, for those children who find aspects of this difficult we offer a range of interventions and opportunities.

 Under normal circumstances we have an in-school nurture provision, run by two highly trained teaching assistants.
 This follows the Nurture Principles and is usually run on a ten-week cycle.

 Inclusion Team staff are on hand throughout lunchtimes to help children who struggle with break times or other aspects of school life.

-As required, other interventions take place within school in order to help pupils to develop socially and emotionally, including Friendship group and Family group.
+As required, other interventions take place within school in order to help pupils to develop socially and emotionally, including Friendship or Reflection groups.

 How can I find information about the local authority's Local Offer of services and provision for children with SEND?

 Who can I contact for more information?